Linear Recursion: Applications: Fixpoint Operators and PCF

 \item for each type $A$, $Y_{A} :(A \to A) \to A$, such that $Y_{A} f \red f(Y_{A} f)$. \end{itemize}

 \begin{definition} PCF types and environments are translated into \LLCIrec types using $\compa{\cdot}$:\\

-\end{definition} Since \LLCIrec is Turing complete, it is clear that any PCF program can be encoded in \LLCIrec.
-We define below an encoding in \LLCIrec for terms in PCF, inspired by the encoding of \ST~\cite{AlvesS:TCS}.
+\end{definition} Since \LLCIrec is Turing complete, it can simulate any PCF program.
+Furthermore, it is possible to define an encoding in \LLCIrec for all the terms in PCF.
+We give a definition below, which is inspired by the encoding of \ST~\cite{AlvesS:TCS}.
 For convenience, we make the following abbreviations, where the variables $x_1$ and $x_2$ are assumed fresh, and $[x]t$ is defined below:

 \begin{definition} Let $t$ be a PCF term such that $fv(t)=\{x_1,\dots,x_n\}$ and $x_1:A_1,\dots,x_n:A_n \vdash t:A$.
 The compilation into \LLCIrec, is defined as: $\abs{x_1^{A_1}}\dots\abs{x_n^{A_n}}\compa{t}\footnote{We omit the types of variables when they do not play a role in the compilation.}$, where $\compa{\cdot}$ is defined in Table \ref{table:compPCF}, and for a term $t$ and a variable $x$, such that $x \in \FV(t)$, $\abs{x}t$ is inductively defined in the following way: